 How do I enroll in a certificate program and how much does it cost?

 Anyone interested in becoming a certificate student can do so by simply paying the certificate’s application fee and completing the application.
 UCLA Extension Entertainment Studies’ courses are “pay as you go,” with no large fees or deposits upfront.
 Tuition for complete certificate programs ranges from $4,000 to $16,500.

 In order to be “enrolled” into a certificate program, students must first complete an application and pay the appropriate application & candidacy fee.
 UCLA Extension Entertainment Studies programs are open enrollment.
 The application & candidacy fee establishes your candidacy for a certificate for a period of time covering normal progress toward completion.
-The duration of normal progress varies by program but is generally calculated for a pace of 18 units per year.
+The duration of normal progress varies by program but a full-time (three course) load is generally calculated for a pace of 48 units per year.
 For more information on certificate candidacy, visit the UCLA Extension Student Resources page.

 Paying the application & candidacy fee provides students with several benefits.
 Certificate students enrolled in any Entertainment Studies certificate are invited to enroll in a free networking “class” for two free networking events each quarter, as well as free networking opportunities online throughout each quarter.
 Furthermore, Entertainment Studies certificate students are eligible for certain student discounts.
 All certificate students are also eligible for BruinCard guest identification cards for a $10 fee, which allows students to receive discounts on TAP cards for L.A.
 Metro buses or Flash Passes valid on the Santa Monica Blue Bus and Culver City lines, and to use UCLA Campus recreation facilities for $50/quarter.
 For more information on the BruinCard, visit BruinCard FAQ.

 How long does it take to complete a certificate program?